 The editorial board accepts articles for consideration through a refereed process.
 All articles and reviews should be submitted electronically in Word or RTF format with suffixes .doc or .rtf.

 Articles may be submitted in Norwegian, Swedish, Danish, or English.
-Articles should normally be between 5000 and 8000 words.
+Articles should normally be between 5000 and 8000 words, including notes and references.
 Articles written in English should use British spelling and musical terminology rather than the American equivalent (i.e. “bar” instead of “measure” and “crotchet” instead of “quarter note”.)

 Submitted manuscripts should contain the following: